 - [Setting Up Your Python Environment](#setting-up-your-python-environment)

-- [Organizing Your MCP Project](#organizing-your-mcp-project)
+- [Organizing Your MCP Project and Creating Prompts](#organizing-your-mcp-project-and-creating-prompts)

 - [Exposing Resources](#exposing-resources)

-- [Real-World Use Cases for MCP Servers](#real-world-use-cases-for-mcp-servers)
+- [Real-World Use Cases (Web Scraping First)](#real-world-use-cases-web-scraping-first)

 - [Power-up with Scrapfly](#power-up-with-scrapfly)